 In fact, the line of enquiries assigned to her were always the best researched and compiled.
 They were often praised at weekly meetings and made an example of.
 Her colleagues thought she was in for a promotion, given the advantage that she was not married and not wishing to be so in the foreseeable future.
 In her chosen profession, no husband and no children were taken much into consideration when climbing the stepladder in the Police Force.
 That was one unspoken truth of which all were aware.

-‘If not traffic, family problems then?’
+‘If not traffic, family problems perchance?’
 Frankie went on.
-As no answer came from Anne, she nudged her gently in passing, shoulder to shoulder, ‘Hey!
+As no answer came from Anne, she nudged her in passing, shoulder to shoulder.
+‘Hey.
 You can tell me.
-Go on!’
+Go on.’

-Anne emitted a sigh of quiet resignation, ’I would not call my daughter Adeline getting engaged a family problem, you know.’ her voice sounded dismissing.
+Anne emitted a sigh of quiet resignation. ’I would not call my daughter Adeline getting engaged a family problem, you know,’ her voice sounded dismissing.

 ‘Congratulations, then.
 One out of the way.
 Good for you.’